Renovating This Summer? Here’s What to Know About Plumbing for Kitchens and Baths

 - 2 min read

-As professional plumbers, we’ve seen it all—from poorly routed pipes to surprise leaks after DIY renovations.
+As a professional plumber, I’ve seen it all—from poorly routed pipes to surprise leaks after DIY renovations.
 If you want your upgrade to last, here’s what you need to know:

 1. Start with a Plumbing Inspection